kurylko/React-basics/README.md

 We need to specify the full path in this situation e.g. "./components/WelcomeMessage".

 ## Handling Events ##

+You can respond to events by declaring event handler functions inside your components:

 - The id and type attributes can be retrieved using event.target.id and event.target.type respectively.
 - You might have expected to be able to access the class via: event.target.class.
 But since class is a reserved word in JavaScript word, the HTML class attribute becomes className in the DOM (which also explains why React needs classes to be declared using className).